FlutterSoft/Overwatch-API/README.md

 ## How It's Made:

-**Tech used:** JavaScript, Express API, Heroku
+**Tech used:** JavaScript, Node.JS, Express, Heroku

-The API uses Express, character data is stored as JSON and sent on fetch requests.
+The API uses Node.JS with Express, character data is stored as JSON and sent on fetch requests.
 Also includes a random response.

 ## Optimizations